-Seeing as the hardware is more often made of metal than these other elements, it is thus more susceptible to this oxidization process and is also incredibly sensitive to cleaning and polishing processes.
+Seeing as the hardware is more often made of metal than these other elements, it is thus more susceptible to this oxidization process.It is also incredibly sensitive to cleaning and polishing processes.

-The bridge and the pickups and the frets are on the front line of this oxidization process and are thus going to be the parts of the guitar most commonly afflicted, at least in terms of hardware.
+The guitar bridge and the pickups and the frets are on the front line of this oxidization process and are thus going to be the parts of the guitar most commonly afflicted.
+At least in terms of hardware.

-Since these are some of the most important parts of the guitar in terms of playability, it is, therefore, best to deal with them delicately and with care, using a soft cloth and only a very small amount of guitar polish.
+Since these are some of the most important parts of the guitar in terms of playability, it is, therefore, best to deal with them delicately and with care.
+Use a soft cloth and only a very small amount of guitar polish.

-While the cloth will bring the shine back, worked in gentle circular motions, the polish will seek to lift any dirt on the surface up, all of which will be carried away by the aforementioned gentle motions.
+While the cloth will bring the shine back, worked in gentle circular motions, the polish will seek to lift any dirt on the surface.
+All of which will be carried away by the aforementioned gentle motions.

-It is crucial at this point not to leave any guitar polish or any residue of it on the surface of the hardware which you have been cleaning, as this can just as easily encourage the oxidization and rusting process, leading you to take one step forward and two steps back.
+It is crucial at this point not to leave any guitar polish or any residue of it on the surface of the hardware which you have been cleaning.
+This can just as easily encourage the oxidization and rusting process, leading you to take one step forward and two steps back.

 Areas that might otherwise be a little too hard to reach with a cloth can easily be tackled by using a cotton bud, using the same amount of polish that you might otherwise use.